The Startup That’s Spawning a New Generation of Startups

 If you haven't heard of the Silicon Valley tech company Palantir Technologies, you'd probably be in the majority.

-Despite Palantir's nearly $9 billion valuation and close to a $1 billion in venture capital investment over the past decade, it holds its cards close to its chest, and rarely speaks to the .
+Despite Palantir's nearly $9 billion valuation and close to a $1 billion in venture capital investment over the past decade, it holds its cards close to its chest, and rarely speaks to the media.
 Its business is also hard to understand–creating software that can crunch big, unstructured sets of data to find meaningful patterns.
-Nevertheless, Palantir has been linked to helping federal entities like the Central Intelligence Agency and U.S. military–according to rumor–help capture Osama bin Laden, and to assisting big recover billions of dollars stolen and hidden by Bernie Madoff.
+Nevertheless, Palantir has been linked to helping federal entities like the Central Intelligence Agency and U.S. military–according to rumor–help capture Osama bin Laden, and to assisting big banks recover billions of dollars stolen and hidden by Bernie Madoff.

 Few people also know that Palantir has been a hotbed of entrepreneurial innovation for years.
 At least half-a-dozen of its executives have gone on to launch other important Silicon Valley startups since the company was founded in 2004.
 According to the former Palantir executives interviewed for this story, it's an example of why having a big idea, a sense of mission, and hiring the right people is important.
 But it's also a testament to the advantages of forming strong connections with the right people.